zhouyl/mellivora-logger-factory/README.md

 **🧪 High Quality Assurance**: Features **88.82%** test coverage with 144 test methods and 367 assertions, ensuring code quality and stability.

-> **⚠️ Alpha Version Notice**: Current version is **2.0.3-alpha**, a pre-release version suitable for testing and evaluation.
-While feature-complete and thoroughly tested, please conduct adequate testing before production use.
+> **🎉 Stable Release**: Current version is **2.0.0**, a stable release ready for production use.
+This version has been thoroughly tested with 87.28% test coverage and enterprise-grade quality assurance.

 > **🤖 AI-Driven Development**: This project's refactoring and testing improvements were completed entirely by [Augment](https://www.augmentcode.com/) intelligent coding AI tool, demonstrating AI's powerful capabilities in modern software development.